mridlen/wakeup-watcher/README.md

 - logs are kept in wakeup.sh.log, in the same directory as wakeup.sh
 - file lock is stored in wakeup.sh.lock, in the same directory as wakeup.sh

 Say for example you have a system that is running synergy, and 2 laptops.
 You want to be able to keep them locked when you step away (e.g. to go to the bathroom), but you don't want to spend all day typing your password.
-With wakeup-watcher, you can type in your password on your synergy server (your "main" system) and it will enter in the passwords for you on each system.
-This script assumes all your systems share the same username and password.
-If they differ, you may need to customize the script a bit.
+With wakeup-watcher, you can type in your password on your synergy server (your "main" system) and it will unlock your other systems with "pkill -HUP xscreensaver".

-Xscreensaver has a "-lock" option but no "-unlock" option.
-This is for security purposes, and is unlikely to change.
-Therefore, we have to send keypresses to the remote system to unlock it using a utility called "xdotool".
+Xscreensaver has a "-lock" option but no "-unlock" option, but "pkill -HUP xscreensaver" seems to work like unlock.

 #### Installation steps:
 1. copy the files to your home directory (or some other directory of your choice)